-A workshop on the application of rights-based management (RBM) to deep-seas fisheries is scheduled for April 2019.
-The workshop will evaluate the potential contribution of rights-based management to deep seas fisheries in areas beyond national jurisdiction.
-This will include the contribution of RBM to managing overfishing, overcapacity, and the impact of fishing on the ecosystem.
-The workshop will also consider how RBM might affect developing countries and developed countries.
-The mechanics - how RBM might be integrated into the current DSF management regimes - will also be discussed.
+A workshop on the application of rights-based management (RBM) to ABNJ deep-seas fisheries met on 10-12 April 2019.
+The workshop evaluated the potential contribution of rights-based management to deep seas fisheries in areas beyond national jurisdiction.
+A summary of the workshop's conclusions is available as an Information Paper.